evancornett/cornettlab/index.md

 %}

 {% capture text %}
 Get a  glimpse into life in the Cornett Lab.
-Join us as we share stories that unfold both within the lab walls and in our lives beyond.
+Join us as we share stories that unfold both within the lab walls and in our journeys beyond.

 {%
   include button.html